 Mad Man 400096: Golden Time was ultimately a good, if occasionally narmy show, but the ending really soured it for me.
 For context, the final few episodes had been setting up a great Aesop about how while the past should not be forgotten, moving on is still the best thing to do, and since Banri's old memories were returning to replace the new ones, he could move on, with his friends doing the same.
 It would make for a great Bittersweet Ending... if they'd actually followed through.
 Instead, we get the intervention of Ghost Banri more or less making the arc seem pointless, and the series ending with everyone, for all intents and purposes, going back to live in the fucking past.
 Basically, an otherwise decent show throwing away its own raison d'être.
 Weak.

 Gene0129: Walter's betrayal in Hellsing.
-Not only was this one of the bigger Asspulls in anime, the logic given after was flimsy.
-This is the same guy who gladly served Integra for most of his life, and was loyal.
-There were no hints to him being The Mole the entire time prior to this happening.
+Not only was this one of the biggest Asspulls in anime history, the logic given after was flimsy.
+This is the same guy who gladly served Integra for most of his life, and was deeply loyal.
+There were no hints to him being The Mole the entire time prior to this happening, completely derailing his character.

 JG98: A Certain Magical Index, NT Volume 9.
 So, basically, One-Eyed Othinus gets suddenly redeemed after spending 8 and a half volumes being a complete bitch who didn't care how many people she had to kill or hurt in order to get what she wanted, and after destroying the world and putting Touma through sheer Hell multiple times.
 And Touma is even willing to defend her from his friends (Index and Mikoto above all) and become the enemy of the world just for the sake of a mass murderess whose Heel-Face Turn was just as much of an Ass Pull as Accelerator's.
 Many others are singing praises and saying this is the best volume ever, but in my opinion, this just cemented how much it's impossible for me to like Touma as a protagonist, and how much of a Villain Sue Othinus is.